freeCodeCamp/freeCodeCamp/client/src/pages/learn/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/index.md

 The following 21 challenges are part of FCC's Intermediate Algorithm Scripting Challenges.
 These serve the purpose of preparing you before you start the final challenges to complete the Javascript Algorithms And Data Structures Certification.

-These challenges will allow you to test how much you have learnt and which parts you may need to brush up again before starting the projects.
+These challenges will allow you to test how much you have learned and which parts you may need to brush up again before starting the projects.

 With that being said-